 Trip Idea: IU Campus

-Indiana University- Visiting the IU campus is not just for potential students or alums - anyone can appreciate the beauty of this sprawling campus.
+Visiting the Indiana University campus is not just for potential students or alums - anyone can appreciate the beauty of this sprawling campus.
 It's so beautiful, it was named one of the country's five most beautiful campuses in Thomas A. Gaines' The Campus as a Work of Art.
 But beauty isn't just on the outside - what's inside matters too, so step inside some of IU's most interesting facilities.

 Fine Arts Plaza

 Right in the heart of campus is a square plaza of buildings that showcase some of the campus' most beautiful art.
 The IU Art Museum and Grunwald Gallery display visual art from nationally known artists and student artists alike.
 The IU Auditorium showcases not only performance art but also the impressive murals "Century of Progress" by Thomas Hart Benton.
+The IU Cinema features a wide variety of films throughout the year with affordable, and sometimes free, admission.
 The Lilly Library completes the plaza, providing guests a chance to view amazing books and artifacts, including the Gutenberg Bible and an Oscar from the Academy Awards.
+Just east of the plaza, there are fantastic music and theatre venues, too.
+Mor einformation on performance art is available on the Arts and Culture trip idea page.

 The Old Crescent